usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 3. Multiple threads are running in a Plugin.
 See Plugin Threading section for more details.
 4. The message API provides an excellent base for passing data around, and not just through the V2X Hub Core Server.
 Consider using a tmx::message type to build a basic data adaptor for configuration data as well.
 The JSON string can be stored in a configuration parameter with attributes as a type-safe way to retrieve the required data.
 Variable length JSON arrays are supported in any message class through two static functions called to_tree() and from_tree().
 5. CMake is capable of finding most build dependencies for a Plugin.
 See [cmake.org](http://cmake.org).
-6. The following chapter will discuss solutions to typical problems and issues needed to create a more functional Plugin.
+6. The following section will discuss solutions to typical problems and issues needed to create a more functional Plugin.

 ## Advanced Plugin Capabilities